 - There is no direct flight from Kathmandu to Juphal.
 So, only the option is to fly to Nepalgunj spend a night and catch a flight to Jupal from Nepalgunj by the next day.
 Do not rely on Juphal airport.
 Only the chartered flights are available depending on the number of passengers and volume of cargos, which is very uncertain due to the weather.

 - From Kathmandu to Jajarkot, the mountain road is approximately 22-hours drive via wet tropical road.
 A lot of Dolpo hikers got upset about a long road trip.
 Especially when you start driving in the morning, the next day morning, you will reach Jajarkot, which is not an enjoyable experience.
 Then another two days of driving along the bumpy roads which lead you to Juphal or Dunai.
 If you might have done some research on the itinerary, you would quickly find that some companies will create a plan from Kathmandu to Juphal in a single day.
 So it is not possible in a single day because there is no flight in the afternoon at Juphal airport.
 But from feedback from our customer, we would strongly recommend that you make this journey in two days.

-If you’d like to make yourself comfortable, then you should go from Kathmandu to Nepalgunj on day 01, and spend a night there.
+If you’d like to make yourself comfortable, then you should go from Kathmandu to Nepalgunj, and spend a night there.
 You should only take a flight the next day to Juphal.